SalimAliev/AdBox/README.md

 # AdBox
-API web application for receiving and saving ads
+This is an API web application for receiving and saving ads